 Environmental Accounts is a satellite account within the European System of Accounts (ESA), a satellite account provides additional information on selected areas of specific interest.
 Environment taxes are a subdivision within Environmental Accounts concerned with estimating the amount of environment taxes paid annually by households and industries in the state.
-Environment taxes are compiled under EU Regulation (EU) 691/2011.
-The first official estimates of environment taxes for Ireland covering the years 2004 to 2018 are published in 2019 in this release.
+Environment taxes are compiled under EU Regulation (EU) 691/2011 and its amendment EU Regulation (EU) 538/2014.
+The official estimates of environment taxes for Ireland covering the years 2009 to 2019 are published in 2020 in this release.
 The principal environment tax statistics made available in this release relate to annual total taxes paid when Energy, Transport, Pollution or (natural) Resources are used in the state.